One challenge entrepreneurs deal with in work-life balance is how to own a business and keep a healthy relationship.

 Take advantage of your free and flexible time

-You can make the relationship work without sacrificing your business.
+By practicing little work life balance, you can make the relationship healthy and happy without sacrificing your business.
 To own a business and keep a healthy relationship, master your time management skills.

 It’s more than scheduling a weekly date night.
 Meet for breakfast or cook when you have a free morning.

 Make a getaway of that business trip.
 Add a ticket for your spouse to tag along.